alechenninger/inkwell/notes/event_loop.md

 features like logging all events in a consistent way
 - Fire listeners in independent microtasks like async controllers
 - Maintain order of listeners
-- State changes still need to be separate from listeners.
-How should listeners change state?
+- State changes are synchronous, but can of course be scheduled as part of a future event.

 Visually: